Erica Di Ruggiero BSc., MHSc., PhD, RD

 Professional Summary & Appointments

 I am the Director of the Office of Global Public Health Education & Training.
 I am the Director of the Collaborative Specialization in Global Health.
-I am an Assistant Professor in the Division of Social and Behavioural Health Sciences.
+I am an Associate Professor in the Division of Social and Behavioural Health Sciences.
 I am an Associate Member of the School of Graduate Studies.

 Honours & Awards